🇯🇵 日本語 | 🇺🇸 English

 warning: suggest parentheses around assignment used as truth value

-Cause: You used = (assignment) in an if.
+Cause: You used = (assignment) inside an if.
 Did you mean ==?

 if (x = 5) // warning! this is assignment